stevegraham/twilio-js/README.md

 # Twilio Connect

-With Twilio Connect you can attribute Twilio usage to accounts of customers that have authorised you to perform API calls on there behalf. twilio-rb supports Twilio Connect.
-To make an API call using a Twilio Connect account, two extra parameters are required, `account_sid` and `connect`
+With Twilio Connect you can attribute Twilio usage to accounts of customers that have authorised you to perform API calls on there behalf. twilio-js supports Twilio Connect.
+To make an API call using a Twilio Connect account, two extra parameters are required, `accountSid` and `connect`

 ```javascript
 Twilio::SMS.create({